CraftyMoment/mmd_vam_import/README.md

     Y: 90(current) + 0 (dependecy)
     Z: 0(current) + 0 (dependecy)

 In other words, to convert from relative to absolute coordinates you need to combine the current rotation of the bone and the previous bone dependency.
+That's the key and that should let us do the conversion work!

 Ok, so recapping.
 First we extract from the MMD file all the information for each position/rotation for each frame for each bone, translate the names in the process and map them to bones in VAM.
 Then we iterate over this map and calculate the positions for the chest, then the shoulders (by adding the chest), then the elbows (by adding the shoulders), etc. We store it all and then convert it to VAM's json format.
 That's it!
 But, there's a catch.